michael-spengler/hackathon-challenges-idea-collection/README.md

 Feel free to join via the following invitation link: https://discord.gg/hYUsX3H

 To start small we decided to start with a maximum of 20 contributors.
-Everyone who has published at least one Deno module is invited try registering among the first 20 people :)
+Everyone who has published at least one Deno module is invited to try registering among the first 20 people :)

 We're looking forward to meet you and to develop something awesome together.